Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

 \subsubsection{Redshift distributions}

-In order to carry out the forecasting, we assume the prescriptions for lens and source galaxy samples given in the LSST DESC Science Requirements Document v1 (LSST DESC 2018;~\cite{LSST_SRD}).
-Where sample-dependent parameters are referenced, unless otherwise stated, it can be assumed the associated values are taken from LSST DESC 2018.
+In order to carry out the forecasting, we assume the prescriptions for lens and source galaxy samples given in the LSST DESC Science Requirements Document v1 (\citetalias{LSST_SRD};~\citealp{LSST_SRD}).
+Where sample-dependent parameters are referenced, unless otherwise stated, it can be assumed the associated values are taken from \citetalias{LSST_SRD}.

 To address the issue of galaxy size discussed in Section \ref{sec:radial_weight_res}, we impose a strict effective size size cut of $R \geq 3$.
 Relating this to specific radial weightings and values of $(1-a)$ would require analysis of galaxy images, which is beyond the scope of this work and we defer to a future analysis.
 However, we anticipate that such a cut would likely be sufficient and potentially even excessive.
 Determining exact values for a given pair of estimators will be the subject of future analysis.